kylepurcell/odin-recipes/README.md

 # odin-recipes
 Project: Recipes for The Odin Project foundation course

-Assignment: Create a basic recipe website
+Assignment: Create a basic recipe website.
 The site should consit of a main index page with links to a few recipes.

 1. create a home page with the heading "Odin Recipes"
 2. create a recipe page with the name of the recipe